confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 * Add TIMESTAMP type to KSQL
 * Support TIMESTAMP arithmetic and comparisons
-* Allow window units (HOUR, DAY etc) to be used in timestamp functions
+* Allow window units (HOUR, DAY etc) to be used in timestamp arithmetic
 * Support TIMESTAMP usage in STRUCT, MAP and ARRAY
 * Serialization and de-serialization of TIMESTAMPs to Avro, JSON, Protobuf and Delimited formats
-* Update existing built-in functions to use the TIMESTAMP data type
+* New UDFs to support the TIMESTAMP type, as well as deprecating old TIMESTAMP functions
 * Casting TIMESTAMP to and from STRING

 ## What is not in scope